Use an Existing Provider Type that Becomes or Affiliates with a CDC-Recognized Organization

 Managed Care: CDC-Recognized Organization Enrolls with MCOs and Completes MCO Credentialing Process

-Many state Medicaid agencies contract with Medicaid managed care organizations (MCOs).
+Most state Medicaid agencies contract with Medicaid managed care organizations (MCOs).
 In a managed care environment, the Medicaid agency contracts with and pays MCOs a capitated rate to deliver Medicaid covered services to beneficiaries.
 In these states, the CDC-recognized organization will likely enroll in one or more MCO networks and complete each MCO’s credentialing process.

 CDC-Recognized Organization Ensures Lifestyle Coaches Meet Requirements

-Lifestyle coaches facilitate National DPP lifestyle change program sessions.
-When a CDC-recognized organization becomes a Medicaid enrolled provider, its individual lifestyle coaches may not have to enroll with Medicaid.
-Instead, the CDC-recognized organization would be responsible for ensuring the lifestyle coaches are trained and qualified to facilitate the National DPP lifestyle change program as well as meet all other Medicaid requirements.
-As the Medicaid-enrolled provider, the CDC-recognized organization may then need to provide updated rosters of its lifestyle coaches to Medicaid.
+Lifestyle Coaches facilitate National DPP lifestyle change program sessions.
+When a CDC-recognized organization becomes a Medicaid enrolled provider, its individual Lifestyle Coaches may not have to enroll with Medicaid.
+Instead, the CDC-recognized organization would be responsible for ensuring the Lifestyle Coaches are trained and qualified to facilitate the National DPP lifestyle change program as well as meet all other Medicaid requirements.
+As the Medicaid-enrolled provider, the CDC-recognized organization may then need to provide updated rosters of its Lifestyle Coaches to Medicaid.